In today’s world, coding for kids is one of the best things children can learn. However, coding apps for kids are still rather scarce.

 Why We Love Coding Apps for Kids

 Monkey is interested in robots, computer programs, and loves patterns.
-My younger siblings all participated in First Robotics when they were in high school, and I plan to enroll Monkey in a robotics program when she is old enough.
+My younger siblings all participated in First Robotics when they were in high school, and I plan to enroll my kids in a robotics program when they are old enough.
 Programming and coding is useful for many different industries.

 My husband works in bankruptcy and had to teach himself coding and computer-coded reporting tools so that he could complete all of the tasks he has to do in one day.
 There are few industries where coding is not used today.